ashutoshdumiyan/Twitter-TopLinks/README.md

   After this, you can logout by clicking in the top-right corner.

 ## Issues
-When the user profile is huge (i.e a very large friends list) the fetching the data from twitter may take a lot of time.
-In that case, the application will kepp refreshing every 5 seconds until it eventually gets the data.
+When the user profile is huge (a very large friends list) then fetching the data from twitter may take a lot of time.
+In that case, the application will keep refreshing every 5 seconds until it eventually gets the data.

 ## Technologies Used